lukepuplett/evoq-ethereum/README.md

 ## Building

-Testing depends on a Golang executable which is included in the repository along with its source code.
-The Golang executable is used to generate ABI encoding using go-ethereum and serves to test the .NET ABI encoding against the go-ethereum ABI encoding.
+Testing depends on Golang executables which are included in the repository along with their source code:

+1. **gabi** - Used to generate ABI encoding using go-ethereum and serves to test the .NET ABI encoding against the go-ethereum ABI encoding.

+2. **grlp** - Used to generate RLP encoding using go-ethereum and serves to test the .NET RLP encoding against the go-ethereum RLP encoding.

-The Golang executable is called **gabi** and was compiled for macOS on an M chip.
-It may need to be recompiled for other platforms.
+Both executables were compiled for macOS on an M chip.
+They may need to be recompiled for other platforms.

-**Note** - The tests do not call the gabi executable, instead gabi is used to generate the expected output which is embedded into the test code as the expected output string.
+**Note** - The tests do not call these executables directly.
+Instead, they are used to generate the expected output which is embedded into the test code as the expected output string.

 From the folder containing the solution file: